 - 10. Health Department-The Environmental Engineering Program has reviewed the preliminary plan and had no comments. - 11.
 Stormwater Management-The Department of Environmental Resources (DER), Development Services Division, has determined that on-site stormwater management is required.
 Stormwater Management Concept Plan 14566-2001-01 dated November 3, 2005, has been approved to ensure that development of this site does not result in on-site or downstream flooding.
 Development must be in accordance with this approved plan. - 12.
-Historic-A Phase I (Identification) archeological survey is recommended by the Planning Department on the above-referenced property based on the following findings: - a.
+Historic-A Phase I (Identification) archeological survey was recommended by the Planning Department on the above-referenced property based on the following findings: - a.
 Cabin Branch, a tributary of the Anacostia River, is found along the eastern edge of the subject property.
 Prehistoric archeological sites have been found in similar settings. - b.
 There are no currently known archeological sites within a one-mile radius of the property.
 However, the subject property lies in close proximity to the Fairmount Heights Historic District (72-9).
 There are 15 historic sites located within a one-mile vicinity of the subject property.
 Four of these are listed in the National Register of Historic Places (Mount Hope 69-24-11, St. Matthew's Church and Cemetery 72-8, and two District of Columbia Boundary Markers 72-9-15 and 72-20), six are historic sites (Magruder Spring 69-24-13, James F. Armstrong House 72-9-24, Van Horn-Mitchell House 72-10, Highland Park School 72-21, Bellamy House 69-24-22, and St. Margaret's Church 72-7-1), and five are historic resources (Samuel Hargrove House 72-9-7, Fairmount Heights Old Town and School 72-9-9, Mount Hope Slave Quarter Ruin 69-24-25, William Sidney Pittman House 72-9-18, and Mallery House 72-11). - c.
 A residence belonging to F. Magruder is identified on the 1861 Martenet map (no longer standing), to the east of the subject property.
 A house belonging to E. Magruder appears near Sheriff Road on the 1878 and 1894 Hopkins maps. - d.
 Some portions of the property appear from aerial photographs to have been impacted by modern construction.
-However, the western and northern portions of the property do not appear to have been previously developed. - 13.
-Subdivision-The subject property is zoned I-1 and I-2.
-The subject application is not proposing any residential development; however, because different adequate public facility tests exist, and there are considerations for recreational components for residential subdivision; any future consideration for residential development beyond one single-family dwelling should require the approval of a new preliminary plan of subdivision.
+However, the western and northern portions of the property do not appear to have been previously developed.